lechaudepierre/INFO-F403_project/README.md

 ### Run Tests

-To compile the files and run tests on all `.gls` files in the test directory, run:
+To compile the files and run tests on all `.gls` files in the testpart2 directory, run:
 ```sh
 make tests
 ```